haso2007/port-buddy/.junie/guidelines.md

 Written in Java 25.
 Google checkstyle rules are used.
-All variable which value is not changed must be marked with `final` modifier.
+All variables which value is not changed must be marked with `final` modifier.
+All method params must be marked with `final` modifier.
 For local variable `var` must be used instead of class name.
 Lombok library is used for getters/setters, log reference, ect.